PDF Print

 Online Games

 Another of the benefits of Protex is the ability to ban online games.
-E2BN had discussions with schools about this decision and it was universally agreed within the test schools than online games should generally be barred to pupils as it is not considered to be an appropriate activity.
-Some of the games, as well as being great time wasters, are not suitable for younger students and can also clog up the limited bandwidth.
-Schools that have their own Protex system can opt to use the 'with games' option where they think it appropriate, either full-time or on a timed basis (e.g. lunch times).
+We had discussions with schools about this decision and it was universally agreed within the trial schools than online games should generally be barred to pupils as it is not considered to be an appropriate activity.
+Some of the games, as well as being great time wasters, are not suitable for younger students.
+Schools can opt to use the 'with games' option where they think it appropriate, either full-time or on a timed basis (e.g. lunch times).
 To find out more about this please see the Online Documentation.

 We have unblocked the audio and video types as we believe the great educational potential here outweighs any possible downside.
 Clearly these file types can only be downloaded from sites which are not blocked for some other reason.